jodymgustafson/6502-suite/readme.md

 `em.onStep(result => console.log(result));`

+### onBatch
+To receive a callback when the processor completes a batch of instruction register an event handler.
+The callback will receive one parameter which is the number of cycles completed in the batch.
+When running at high cycles per second (more than 1000) it's advisable to get callbacks per batch rather than per step.

+`em.onBatch(cycles => console.log(cycles));`

 ## But Why?
 Nobody in their right mind writes 6502 machine language anymore.
 There's not a huge market for it these days.